Edgeberry/Edgeberry/README.md

 These IO pins are controlled by the Edgeberry application, and should not be used in your application to avoid unexpected behavior.

 # Application development
-When creating your IoT edge application for Edgeberry, use the [Edgeberry SDK](https://github.com/SpuQ/EdgeBerry-SDK) for interacting with the EdgeBerry application.
+When creating your IoT Edge application with Edgeberry, use the [Edgeberry SDK](https://github.com/SpuQ/EdgeBerry-SDK) for interacting with the cloud through the Edgeberry platform.

 ```
 NodeJS: